 Our audit was conducted for the purpose of forming an opinion on each of the Administered Accounts' financial statements taken as a whole.
 The supplemental schedules appearing on pages 120 to 126 are presented for purposes of additional analysis and are not a required part of the respective Administered Accounts' financial statements.
 The information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the respective Administered Accounts' financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the respective Administered Accounts' financial statements and reconciling such information directly to the underlying accounting and other records used to prepare the respective accounts' financial statements or to the respective Administered Accounts' financial statements and certain procedures, in accordance with auditing standards generally accepted in the United States of America.
+The information has been subjected to the auditing procedures applied in the audit of the respective Administered Accounts' financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the respective Administered Accounts' financial statements or to the respective Administered Accounts' financial statements themselves and other additional procedures, in accordance with auditing standards generally accepted in the United States of America.
 We also subjected the information to the applicable procedures required by International Standards on Auditing.
 In our opinion, the information is fairly stated, in all material respects, in relation to the respective Administered Accounts' financial statements taken as a whole.